JSpdx/FOCUSER/README.md

 ```

 **Here I used BeautifulSoup to parse the html provided by a daily news feed RSS, and create a dynamic webpage.
+By changing the HTML request method to POST, I was able to create branching IF statements, adding logic to my application
- I used a counter to navigate backwards and forwards through the desired HTML tags to view older or newer entries.
+ I used a counter to navigate backwards and forwards through the desired HTML tags to view older or newer entries.**

 ```
 iss_counter = 1                                                        #used this global variable as a counter to increment and decrement the index containing page entries.